Integrating GitHub Actions with Backstage Catalog: Automated Entity Registration & Sync

 Frequently Asked Questions

-A: Implement exponential backoff in your workflow, batch API requests using the /api/catalog/locations/batch endpoint, and schedule full syncs during off-peak hours.
-Use GitHub App tokens with higher rate limits compared to PATs.
+Implement exponential backoff in your workflow, and schedule full syncs during off-peak hours.
+Use GitHub App tokens rather than PATs for higher rate limits (5,000 vs 15,000 requests/hour for App tokens).
+For bulk registration, register a single Location entity pointing to a glob pattern rather than individual entities per repository.

-A: This typically occurs when the backstage.io/managed-by-location annotation is missing or mismatched.
-Ensure your workflow explicitly sets the correct location annotation during the POST request to the catalog API.
+This typically occurs when the backstage.io/managed-by-location annotation is missing or mismatched.
+Ensure your workflow registers the location URL that exactly matches the location the Backstage backend is polling, so that refresh cycles correctly update the entity’s last-seen timestamp.